 Editorial areas of expertise

 Her therapeutic areas of expertise include bioethics (medical ethics, environmental ethics, animal research ethics), oncology, clinical chemistry, cardiology, women's health, neurology, geriatrics, endocrinology, pediatrics, and general medicine.
 Her scientific areas of experience include physics, astronomy, chemistry, and entomology.

 Active member of the community

 Sherri is an active member of her community.
-She is a 2013 board member for the Northwest Science Writers Association and helps run the Events Calendar.
+She was a 2013 board member for the Northwest Science Writers Association and helped to run the Events Calendar.
 She also holds membership in the Northwest Independent Editors Guild.
-Sherri currently volunteers as a proofreader for Project Gutenberg.
+Sherri has volunteered as a proofreader for Project Gutenberg.
 Previously, she was a member of the Institutional Animal Care and Use Committee at the Puget Sound Veterans Affairs Health Care System, a community member post she held for 3 years.
 She has been a creative writing judge for the Northwest Association for Biomedical Research for 2 years and a volunteer photographer for her local high school's athletic department.